Our Top Discoveries From globalFEST 2018

 - from Grand Tapestry

 An intriguing new trio from California marry the centuries-old traditions of Hindustani (North Indian) classical music with — of all things — rap.
-But they back up this foray with huge virtuosity: vocalist Eligh's partners in this venture are sarod player Alam Khan (son and disciple of the master musician Ali Akbar Khan) and Salar Nader on tabla.
+But they back up this foray with huge virtuosity: vocalist Eligh's partners in this venture are sarod player Alam Khan (son of the master musician Ali Akbar Khan) and Salar Nader (a disciple of percussion virtuoso Zakir Hussain) on tabla.

-Making his U.S. debut, the vocalist and uilleann pipes pipes player from Northern Ireland, now based in Glasgow, frames his beguiling voice with an array of electronics, keyboards, bass, guitar and fiddle.
-His intimate, affecting set was another big All Songs Considered favorite from this year's edition of globalFEST.

 Mariachi Flor De Toloache